arsalannaseer/wanderlust-foursquare/README.md

 # wanderlust-foursquare
-Project for getting weather and top attractions of any place use foursquare API
+Project for getting weather and top attractions of any place using foursquare API